ohyeah2389/Modular-Kart/README.md

 🟩 There is no clutch.
 Well, there is a clutch, but it is automatically operated by centrifugal forces from the crankshaft's spin.
 Pushing the clutch pedal should do nothing.
 It's a slightly more complicated implementation than the autoclutch system in the stock game, so it might have some weirdness, but it should overall work better and more realistically than the autoclutch system.

 🟩 There is no suspension.
 Karts just don't have any springs or dampers to soften the ride.
 However, this doesn't mean there isn't any flex or bounce in the chassis or tires.
 The tires have some vertical give to them, and the chassis can flex in a few axes, along with the rear axle.
 This is the main quirk that seperates the driving experience of a kart from that of a car, and its consequences are realistically represented here, as the kart does flex and bounce in-sim, hopefully like a real kart does.

-🟩 The engine is tunable.
-High and low speed jets can be tuned using controls bindable via the Extended Controls app (available from the CSP App Shelf).
-Fancy UI will be coming later, but for now you can monitor the setting of the jets and the engine component temperatures via the CSP Lua Debug app under the Car Physics script view.
-Temperatures aren't relevant just yet; aim for a air/fuel ratio of 14.7 on-throttle for maximum engine performance.
-In the future though, engine thermals will have an effect-- you might even be able to seize your engine if you let them get too high for too long.